munificent/craftinginterpreters/book/a-bytecode-virtual-machine.md

 for a second worry about memory management because the JVM's garbage collector takes care of it for us.

-Those were useful training wheels while we were getting using to the basic concepts in interpreters.
+Those were useful training wheels while we were learning the basic concepts around interpreters.
 But now that we have those concepts down, it's time for us to take those wheels off and build our own virtual machine from scratch using nothing more than the C standard library...